melvey/reveal.js/slides/hit226/week2/index.md

 <!-- .slide: data-background-image="images/bg-mouse.jpg" -->
 ### &lt;article&gt;
+* Self contained content
+* Would make sense without the rest of the page
+* Should have a heading
+* Can be nested
+	* e.g. article for blog post and articles for comments

 Note:
 A self-contained item of content.
 It should generally have a heading.
 If you pulled an article out and put it on another page it should still make sense.
 Examples are blog posts, user comments or even items in an image gallery if they don’t need context.